 e).
 Acquire a working knowledge of RSC parliamentary procedure to better serve the Area.

 f).
-Attend ALL Regional Service.
+Attend ALL Georgia Regional Service of Narcotics Anonymous quarterly meetings

 g).
 Submit a written report of RSC activities at each ASC.

 h).
 Attend “ALL” ASC and Administrative meetings.
 In the event two consecutive ASCs and/or Administrative meetings are missed, the Administrative Committee will conduct a review of the trusted servant’s attendance and recommendations will be made to the GSRs regarding the appropriate actions necessary at the following ASC meeting.

 H. ALTERNATE AREA SERVICE REPRESENTATIVE (ARCM)

 Qualification: